 Since 2011 big pension companies such as Aegon, Standard Life, Scottish Widows etc, have made transferring out of their pension scheme relatively easy.
 Even after the Scorpion campaign, which raised awareness about pension scams, these pension providers continued to release funds to bogus schemes.
 They have enabled the pension scammers to profit whilst the victims ended up being financially ruined.

-In the Capita Oak scam – distributed by James Hadley, promoted by Phillip Nunn and administered by Stephen Ward of Premier Pension Solutions – Aegon was one of the leading offending ceding providers.
+In the Capita Oak scam – distributed by XXXX XXXX, promoted by Phillip Nunn and administered by Stephen Ward of Premier Pension Solutions – Aegon was one of the leading offending ceding providers.
 Aegon handed over at least 13 transfers totalling £263,271.71.
 Then, in the Westminster pension scam, Aegon was still up there with the worst offenders, facilitating a further eight transfers totalling at least £253,305.63.